 Shelves in the chicken coop

-You can buy plastic shelves for plastic coops that hook into the walls, but they can be expensive depending what type of coop or shed you have.
-I just use extra shelves from in the house.
 I put wooden shelves in a wood walled coop because I can use one of those little no tip kits to secure it to the wall.
 Chickens knock stuff over sometimes, so better to be safe, right?

-If you don't have a lot of floor space, get some of these metal kitchen shelves (from a commercial kitchen)in the right side of the picture that work well.
+If you don't have a lot of floor space, get some of these metal kitchen shelves (from a commercial kitchen) in the right side of the picture that work well.
 I got this one at a flea market, but the other from a thrift store!
 Just like the tension rod shelves, it gives you some space to keep smaller items in the coop so you don't misplace them without taking up floor space.

 Some of them have hooks underneath so that's even more space for storage.
 If not you can clip some cheap carabiners to the metal rods of the shelf and use those to hang stuff like extra suet holders or plastic poop scrapers aka putty knifes & paint scrapers!